 The Aoraki Mackenzie Dark Sky Reserve

 New Zealand holds the world’s largest dark sky reserve, the Aoraki Mackenzie Dark Sky Reserve.
-The4300sq km area is inside the Mackenzie Basin of the South Island, which encapsulates Aoraki Mt Cook National Park and the villages of Tekapo, Twizel and Mt Cook.
+The 4,300km² (1,660mi²) area is inside the Mackenzie Basin of the South Island, which encapsulates Aoraki Mt Cook National Park and the villages of Tekapo, Twizel and Mt Cook.

-It might seem obvious, but spend a few nights in the Mackenzie Basin and look up!
-If you are staying in Twizel, Mt Cook Village or Tekapo, drive a little out of town away from street lights to maximise your ability to see the stars.
+It might seem obvious, but spend a few nights in the Mackenzie Basin or Stewart Island and look up!
+If you are staying in Twizel, Mt Cook Village, Tekapo or Oban, drive/walk a little out of town away from street lights to maximise your ability to see the stars.

 Earth and Sky in Lake Tekapo run day and night tours to the Mt John Observatory.
 Take a tour at night to get a hands-on experience of using telescopes.
 If you have a camera with manual settings, their astrophotographer will even get you some photos.
 Alternatively, Tekapo Hot Springs combines a stargazing and hot pools experience.
 Find out more on Viator and Tripadvisor or check out 10 Unmissable Things to Do in Lake Tekapo.

 Mt Cook Village

 The Hillary Alpine Centre and Planetarium in Mt Cook Village also run tours with Big Sky Stargazing.
 After a presentation in the planetarium, go to a top stargazing spot with powerful telescope equipment and learn about the constellations seen in the Southern Hemisphere.
-For more information, check out Aoraki Mt Cook National Park Guide for Backpackers.
+For more information, check out The Complete Guide to Mt Cook.

 If you can’t get enough of the night’s sky, check out these articles: